2016 - THE LADY GAGA EXPERIENCE

 2014 - APPLE - 30 YEARS OF MAC CELEBRATION EXPERIENCE

 On the 30 Years of Mac experience I was the senior digital producer, ensuring seamless communication internally between our art, digital, broadcast and strategy departments as well as externally with our production company.
-I worked with the strategy team to build out a cross-platform approach which ended up including the interactive 30 years of Mac website, a ground-breaking commercial shot on an iPhone, directed by Ridley Scott.
+I worked with the strategy team to build out a cross-platform approach which included the interactive 30 years of Mac website and a ground-breaking commercial shot on an iPhone, directed by Ridley Scott which went live Super Bowl Sunday, January 24, 2014.
 I went to Apple headquarters to integrate production teams for the site build and then worked with post producers for 6 weeks as our team of 7 documentary editors sifted through hundreds of hours of footage to tell our story in the 60 second trailer.

 On Friday, January 24, 2014 the birthday party began, as Apple rolled out a three-minute video and exhaustive online history of the famed personal computer, showing its evolution on human creativity of all kinds, from art and science to education and fashion.
 In 1984 Apple promised to democratize creativity with the brand new Mac computer.
 30 years later they can claim they made good on that promise and celebrated with a site, a commercial and a celebration at Apple headquarters and all of their retail locations around the world.